Aquatic Robotics Project

 To view county or local club events, visit the county website.

-See the ROVs in action in the 4-H Building!
+See the remotely operated vehicles (ROVs) in action in the 4-H Building!
 4-H plays a pivotal role in youth development and public education at the Minnesota State Fair.
 More than 7,000 4-H youth have the opportunity to interact with the public and educate fairgoers through 4-H exhibits, demonstrations, performances, and 4-H promotion.
 More info

 Aquatic Robotics Project resources